isomerpages/moe-yishunsec/_parents/Sexuality Education.md

 <h4>INFORMATION FOR PARENTS</h4>
 <ol start="10">
 <li>
-<p>Parents may opt their children out of the Sexuality Education lessons,
+<p>Parents may opt their children out of the <strong>Sexuality Education lessons</strong>,
 eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.</p>
 </li>
 <li>
-<p>Parents who wish to opt their children out of the <strong>Sexuality Education lessons</strong> need
+<p>Parents who wish to opt their children out of the Sexuality Education
-to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable <a href="/files/Parents/Sexuality Education/Annex_A_2025.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.
-The completed form is to be submitted by 30/01/2025.</p>
+lessons need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also available <a href="/files/Parents/Sexuality Education/Opt__Out_Form___Sexuality_Education_2026.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.
+The completed form is to be submitted by 31/01/2026.</p>
 </li>
 <li>
 <p>Parents who wish to opt their children out of the <strong>eTeens programme</strong> need
 to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also downloadable <a href="/files/Parents/Sexuality Education/Annex_B_2025.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.
-The completed form is to be submitted by 30/01/2025.</p>
+This form will be communicated to parents at the start of the year and is also available <a href="/files/Parents/Sexuality Education/Annex_B_2026.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.
+The completed form is to be submitted by 31/01/2026.</p>
 </li>
 <li>
-<p>Parents can contact the school at <strong>68767129</strong> or email:
+<p>Parents can contact the school at <strong>68767129 </strong>for discussion
-<a href="mailto:yishun_ss@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">yishun_ss@moe.edu.sg_</a>for discussion or to seek clarification about
-the school’s sexuality education programme.</p>
+or to seek clarification about the school’s Sexuality Education programme.</p>
 </li>
 </ol>
 <p>_</p>